-In some instances, a whistleblower may not feel comfortable in raising their concerns with their employer in the first instance, or may have exhausted the internal whistleblowing channels.
-PIDA recognises a range of external channels you can make your disclosure to aside from your employer, e.g. a prescribed person (regulator), unprescribed bodies, a legal adviser, and even the press.
+In some instances, you may not feel comfortable in raising your concerns with your employer in the first instance, or you may have already raised your concerns with your employer and you are looking to escalate them.
+PIDA recognises a range of external channels you can make your disclosure to aside from your employer.
+External disclosures are generally split into two channels, disclosures to:

 What does this mean?